jqueuniet/netbox-go/apiv4_0/docs/Tunnel.md

 ### NewTunnel

-`func NewTunnel(id int32, url string, display string, name string, status TunnelStatus, encapsulation TunnelEncapsulation, created NullableTime, lastUpdated NullableTime, terminationsCount int64, ) *Tunnel`
+`func NewTunnel(id int32, url string, name string, status TunnelStatus, encapsulation TunnelEncapsulation, lastUpdated NullableTime, terminationsCount int64, ) *Tunnel`

 NewTunnel instantiates a new Tunnel object
 This constructor will assign default values to properties that have it defined,